Demo Strategy

 “Great question—we will park that in Q&A so we do not blow the timeline.”

 Then actually write it down where they can see.
-The demo flow stays intact; they feel heard.
+The demo flow remains smooth and they feel heard.

 Common mistakes